vernemq/vmq-docs/configuration/file-auth.md

 user <username>
 ```

-It is also possible to define ACLs based on pattern substitution within the the topic.
+It is also possible to define ACLs based on pattern substitution within the topic.
 The form is the same as for the topic keyword, but using pattern as the keyword.

 ```text
 pattern [read|write] <topic>